quanteda/blog.quanteda.org/content/post/text-analysis-of-the-10th-republican-presidential-candidate-debate-using-r-and-the-quanteda-package.md

 corpus object for processing and analysis.

     library("quanteda", warn.conflicts = FALSE, quietly = TRUE)
+    ## Warning: package 'quanteda' was built under R version 3.5.2
     ## Package version: 1.4.0
-    ## Parallel computing: 2 of 12 threads used.
+    ## Parallel computing: 2 of 4 threads used.
     ## See https://quanteda.io for tutorials and examples.

 Because we want this as a single document, we will combine all of the